Slapshot (band): Return to hardcore sound/mini hiatus, 16 Valve Hate and Olde Tyme Hardcore (1995-1999)

-With its most solid line-up in years, including the return of their original drummer Mark McKay, Slapshot returned to the studio to record their album, 16 Valve Hate (Lost & Found Records/Taang!
-Records) released in 1995.
-The album featured a cover of the Smiths song, "Big Mouth Strikes Again".
+Upon the return of original drummer Mark McKay, Slapshot returned to the studio to record their album, 16 Valve Hate which was released by Lost & Found Records in Europe and Taang!
+Records in North America in 1995.
+The album featured a cover of the Smiths song, "Big Mouth Strikes Again" (1986).
 Choke later recalled "When we were recording '16 Valve Hate' we kind of suddenly decided to do 'Big Mouth Strikes Again' and throw it together on the spot.
 A lot of the songs on that record were written in the studio on the day they were recorded.
-Was just one of those things where everything kind of came together on the day."
-German music review Visions.de wrote "16 Valve Hate is back to rocking like the old days: 13 songs of straightforward Boston hardcore, devoid of metal ballast and stupid moshing.”
+It was just one of those things where everything kind of came together that day."
+German music review site Visions.de wrote "16 Valve Hate is back to rocking like the old days: 13 songs of straightforward Boston hardcore, devoid of metal ballast and stupid moshing."
+Following the album’s release Slapshots relationship with Lost & Found Records became sour, with Slapshot accusing the label off not playing them.
+According to McKay, the band has never received any royalties for the sales of 16 Valve Hate by Lost & Found Records.

 On August 25, 1995, the band set off on their most ambitious tour to date in support of 16 Valve Hate.
-With Doug McKinnon (ex-Vandals) filling in for Mark McKay, Slapshot played over 60 shows in 8 countries with only 4 days off.
-Less than a year later – with the same line-up – the band released "Olde Tyme Hardcore" (Taang!
-Records, 1996).
-This album was a return to a more "old-school" hardcore sound and featured a cover of the SSD track "Get It Away".
+With Doug McKinnon filling in for Mark McKay, Slapshot played over 60 shows in 8 countries with only 4 days off.
+Just under a year later Slapshot returned to the studio with the same lineup to record Olde Tyme Hardcore which was released via Taang!
+Records in 1996.
+The album was a return to the bands roots with an "old-school" hardcore sound and featured a cover of the SSD song "Get It Away".